marmelab/react-admin/docs/AutocompleteInput.md

 **Tip:** As showcased in this example, react-admin provides a convenient hook for accessing the filter the user has already input in the `<AutocompleteInput>`: `useCreateSuggestionContext`.

-The `Create %{item}%` option will only be displayed once the user has already set a filter (by typing in some input).
+The `Create %{item}` option will only be displayed once the user has already set a filter (by typing in some input).
 If you expect your users to create new items often, you can make this more user-friendly by adding a placeholder text like this:

 {% raw %}
 ```diff